 The following procedure can be performed with the transaxles installed in the machine, and the machine on level ground.
-Engage the parking brake and apply the bypass valve for each transaxle.

 - 1. Park machine safely.
 Engage the parking brake. - 2.
 Allow engine and transaxles to cool. - 3.
 Jack machine up from rear.
-Use blocking to support machine. - 4.
-Remove both rear tires.
-Apply the bypass valves for both transaxles. - 5.
-Place drain pan under machine.
-The pan should hold more than 1.5 gallons or 6 quarts.
+Use blocking to support machine. - Remove both rear tires.
+Apply the bypass valves for both transaxles.